DivyangPDev/automate-Boring-Stuff-With-Python/README.md

 - Updating or formatting Excel spreadsheets
 - Checking your email and sending out prewritten responses

 You can have your computer do these tasks for you just by little programming.

+This repository contains the Practise Questions given in the book and solved in a Chapter-wise manner.